Practical Aeronautics

 WHO SHOULD ATTEND:

-The course is targeted for degreed engineers.
-Background in aerodynamics, thermodynamics, mechanics, or automatic control systems is desirable but not necessary.
+The course is targeted for those with a technical background.
+A background in aerodynamics, thermodynamics, mechanics, or automatic control systems is desirable but not necessary.
 Some knowledge in gas turbine engines is preferred.
 The course is tailored for design engineers and maintenance engineers who routinely deal with sustainment of engines that employ Full Authority Digital Electronic Controls (FADEC) and hydro-mechanical controls.
 Attendees will return to their work with an improved understanding of aircraft gas turbine engine controls and accessory systems needed to ensure robust engine performance and operability.

 The course is based on the AIAA Education Series textbook, Aircraft Engine Controls, Design, System Analysis, and Health Monitoring, which is provided to the participants as are course notes.
 The text is written by Dr. Link Jaw with Dr. Jack Mattingly.
 3.6 Continuing Education Units (CEUs) are awarded.

-Our three short courses in Aircraft Engine Systems Design (AESD) may be taken individually or as a 3-course sequence.
-The 3 short courses are:
+Our short courses in Aircraft Engine Systems Design (AESD) may be taken individually or as a 3-class sequence.
+The classes, listed in order of widest audience applicability, are:

 Individual course descriptions are provided below.
-These courses will benefit both young and experienced engineers who wish to broaden their understanding of the aircraft-engine systems design process.
-Design proceeds in response to a simple Request For Proposal, which specifies the aircraft performance requirements.
-We have deliberately designed all three courses with the systems-level perspective in mind.
+These courses will benefit both young and experienced engineers/scientists who wish to broaden their understanding of the strong interplay between design choices, application, and mission.
+Analysis and design proceeds in response to a simple Request For Proposal (this can be tailored), which specifies the aircraft performance requirements.
+We have deliberately designed all three courses with this systems-level perspective in mind.
 Students work in “design teams” which helps reinforce learning.
 The mutually supportive roles of analytical tools, iteration, and judgment are clearly demonstrated.
 The methodology employed reproduces the design process of industry and can be applied to many engine types, while allowing for the free substitution of individual design criteria and calculations.

 The courses are based on the popular AIAA Education Series textbook “Aircraft Engine Design, Third Edition,” written by Mattingly, Heiser, Boyer, Haven, and Pratt, published in 2018, and its AEDsys software, both of which are provided to the participants, as are course notes.
 The textbook is the winner of the 2005 AIAA Summerfield Book Award.